 This can vary depending on the development and the developer.
-Some developments in presale will allow you to pay-off the property in deposits as stated above.
+Some developments in the presale will allow you to pay-off the property in deposits as stated above.
 This can be anywhere from 3 months to 18 months or more.
-With Full payment must be completed upon the completion of your property.
+With Full payment (must be) completed upon the completion of your property.

 Some individuals have used this method to purchase real estate in Mexico.

 - Home Equity Loan: If you own a property, then typically you have some amount of equity, and can use that equity to get a loan for another property.
-You’ll get a loan with a fixed rate of interest of around 6%.
+You’ll get a loan with a fixed rate of interest of around 6% may be better.